yankeebobo/statamicthemes.github.io/_articles/2013-02-15-hiding-templates-from-the-control-panel.md

 ---
-main_img: ""
-title: Hiding Templates From The Control Panel
+title: "Hiding Templates From The Control Panel"
-meta_title: ""
+layout: post
 meta_desc: >
   This is a quick look at how you can hide templates from the template select field in the control panel, simplifying what your client sees in the admin area for
   Statamic.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - control panel
 tags:
   - tips
-video: ""
 summary: >
   This is a quick look at how you can hide templates from the template select field